SbrTa/Notes/Docker/03 - Managing Data & Working with Volumes.md

 # Managing Data & Working with Volumes
+  - Container can read and write data to local machine via volume and bind mount
   - All data are associated with the container. if you remove the container, data will also removed
   - Annonymous volume - ```docker run -v /app/data ...```
   - Named volume - ```docker run -v name:/app/data ...```